The-Prism-AI/Prism-AI/README.md

 *model: str (coming soon)* - An LLM to use for generating a reply.
 In the very near future, we aim to offer every model available from OpenAI, Anthropic, Minstral, Google, Meta, and more.

-*HyDE: bool (default: False)* - Here you can indicate whether you would like to run the HyDE algorithm for RAG.
+*__HyDE__: bool (default: False)* - Here you can indicate whether you would like to run the HyDE algorithm for RAG.
 This option is good for short prompts contianing little context to search for.

 **Example Usage:**